-With two decades of experience in bank fraud investigations and anti-money laundering compliance—including the creation of early-warning systems to detect potential money laundering and suspicious activity—Thomas Bock was recruited by K2 Intelligence in 2012 to lead the firm’s Regulatory Compliance Practice.
+With two decades of experience in bank fraud investigations and anti-money laundering compliance—including the creation of early-warning systems to detect potential money laundering and suspicious activity—Thomas Bock was recruited by K2 Intelligence in 2012 to lead the firm’s Financial Crimes Risk and Compliance Practice.
 His career is dedicated to thwarting criminals and global terrorists by assisting financial institutions in disrupting their access to illicit funds.
 Never far from mind is his memory of the horrors of a September day in 2001, when the world changed and his professional expertise became more necessary than ever.

 What first drew you to your profession?